jm5967a/csc521/python-quirk/README.md

-If you wanted to run Interpreter independently: python Interpreter.py then type in desired input (The tokens must be encoded with json)
+If you wanted to run Interpreter independently: python Interpreter.py then type in desired input